We use cookies for statistical purposes.

 • Limitation: these types of permits are limited to a maximum of 75 per year.

 These conditions for innovation limit the types of business that may be incorporated by investors who wish to obtain the permit for the purpose of moving to Denmark.
-Understandably, some types of companies are excluded, for example, restaurants, import and export businesses or retail stores as they do not meet the criteria for being innovative ones.
+Understandably, some types of companies are excluded, for example, restaurants, import and export businesses, or retail stores as they do not meet the criteria for being innovative.

 Please keep in mind that the start-up or the business visa for Denmark may be subject to additional conditions.